 During my training, plastic surgeons were taught never to close wounds under tension as it can lead to wound separation or bad scars.
 But Dr. Lockwood was promoting high tension for closing wounds!
 However, the tension was to be applied at the deeper layers, and the lateral sides of the wound.

 Each year, plastic surgeons developing new techniques present their findings in special lecture courses at our Annual ASPS meeting.
 Fortunately, Dr. Lockwood’s course was being offered that year, so I signed up to learn more about his thinking.
 After listening to his lecture and seeing the video footage of his results in the operating room, I concluded that Dr. Lockwood was a genius!
 In summary he would:

 - dissect less tissue which improved blood supply to the surgical area resulting in less complications related to fluid accumulation

 - more tension on deeper layers for the wound closure resulting in a thinner scar

 Using Scarpa’s fascia, Dr. Lockwood was able to limit his dissection (the amount of tissue lifted from its attachments and blood supply) to a much more limited area of the abdomen.
 Since Dr. Lockwood’s dissection area covered less volume, the blood supply within the entire abdomen and rib cage was much better!
 With more blood supply, tissues were able to heal much faster.

-Lastly, the additional tension for wound closure in the deeper layers gave a better aethetic result.
+Lastly, the additional tension for wound closure in the deeper layers gave a better aesthetic result.
 The stomach was flatter and the scar did not spread!
-I concluded that Dr. Lockwood’s Technique resulted in a safer body lift with a better scar and less complications.
+I concluded that Dr. Lockwood’s technique resulted in a safer Body lift with a better scar and less complications.